pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup-offline.md

 ```

 > **Note:**
 >
+> - If the DM cluster does not need to be highly available, deploy only one DM-master node.
+The number of deployed DM-worker nodes must be no less than the number of upstream MySQL/MariaDB instances to be migrated.
+>
+> - If the DM cluster needs to be highly available, it is recommended to deploy three DM-master nodes.
+The number of deployed DM-worker nodes must be greater than the number of upstream MySQL/MariaDB instances to be migrated (e.g. there are two more DM-worker nodes than upstream instances).
+>
 > - For parameters that should be globally effective, configure these parameters of corresponding components in the `server_configs` section of the configuration file.
 >